python-pillow/Pillow/docs/reference/ImageFont.rst

                      different glyph shapes or ligatures.
 This parameter tells the font which language the text is in, and to apply the correct substitutions as appropriate, if available.
-                     It should be a `BCP47 language code
+                     It should be a `BCP 47 language code
                      <https://www.w3.org/International/articles/language-tags/>`
                      Requires libraqm.